-This function can be used with all aggregation functions supported by aggregate: average, median, sum, min, max, diff, stddev, range & multiply.
+This function can be used with all aggregation functions supported by aggregate: average (or avg), avg\zero, median, sum (or total), min, max, diff, stddev, count, range (or rangeOf), multiply & last (or current).

 Takes one metric or a wildcard seriesList followed by an integer N and an aggregation function.
 Out of all metrics passed, draws only the N metrics with the highest aggregated value over the time period specified.